Bad Boy Records: Life after the Notorious B.I.G. and rebuilding the label

-In 1996, Puff Daddy had begun recording his own solo debut album.
-The 1st single, "Can't Nobody Hold Me Down", peaked at No. 1 on the Rap, R&B, and pop charts that spring.
-In response to Biggie's death, the label rush-released a Puff Daddy tribute song, "I'll Be Missing You", which featured Biggie's widow, Faith Evans, and Bad Boy's R&B singing group 112.
-The single topped the charts for eleven weeks and became the hasty second single from Combs' album, No Way Out, which was released in the summer and sold 7 million copies in the U.S..
-Mase, Combs' newest protégé, in the meantime was immediately thrust into the void that The Notorious B.I.G. left.
-His own debut album, Harlem World, also released the same year, would go Quadruple Platinum.
+In 1996, Combs had begun recording his own solo debut album.
+The first single, "Can't Nobody Hold Me Down", peaked at number one on the hip-hop, R&B, and pop charts that spring.
+In response to the Notorious B.I.G.'s death, the label rush-released a Combs' tribute song, "I'll Be Missing You", which features Biggie's widow, Faith Evans, and Bad Boy's R&B singing group 112.
+The single topped the charts for eleven weeks and became the hasty second single from Combs's album, No Way Out, which was released in July 1997.
+The album debuted at number one on the Billboard 200 chart with over 560,000 copies sold in its first week alone, and sold seven million copies in Apthr U.S. It features appearances from Mase, the Lox, Carl Thomas, and introduced Bad Boy signee Black Rob.

+Mase, Combs's newest protégé, in the meantime was immediately thrust into the void that the Notorious B.I.G. left.
+His own debut album, Harlem World, also released the same year, would go quadruple platinum.
 Due to the successive successes of Life After Death, No Way Out and Harlem World, by the end of 1997, Bad Boy as a label and brand name had hit a commercial peak.
-During this time, the label began to promote its latest signing The L.O.X., who had been prominently featured on various Bad Boy releases that year.
-Highly anticipated, their 1998 debut album, Money, Power & Respect was certified Platinum by the RIAA.
-Shortly thereafter, the group departed the label and entered into a long-standing publishing dispute with Combs over the latter receiving 50% of their publishing that would continue until 2005.
+During this time, the label began to promote its latest signing, the hip-hop group the Lox, who had been prominently featured on various Bad Boy releases that year.

-In 1998, Combs decided to expand Bad Boy's roster to genres other than hip-hop and R&B, and subsequently signed Fuzzbubble to the label as its 1st rock act.
+Bad Boy found success with the Lox.
+In January 1998, Bad Boy released the group's debut album, Money, Power & Respect to commercial success.
+It debuted within the top three on the Billboard 200chart and was certified platinum by the RIAA.
+The album was executive produced by Combs and Deric "D-Dot" Angelettie, and features guest appearances by Combs and Carl Thomas.
+That year, Combs decided to expand Bad Boy's roster to genres other than hip-hop and R&B, and subsequently signed Fuzzbubble to the label as its first rock act.
 The group appeared on the rock remix of Puff Daddy's "It's All About the Benjamins", but parted ways with the label before releasing a full-length album.